The United Effort Organization logo

 Juan realized that he was so used to having people around when he was living on the streets that it now feels isolating in his own place, so he has to get outside a lot.

-“As I was considering next steps to work and earning a living, I was happy to volunteer with the UEO so that I could, in some way, be of service and help not just other veterans, but other unhoused people.
+“As I was considering next steps to work and earning a living, I was happy to volunteer with the United Effort so that I could, in some way, be of service and help not just other veterans, but other unhoused people.
 Volunteering helped me get ready to go back to work, and I’m happy to say I am starting a job!”

 If you need help keeping or finding housing and public assistance, or know someone who does, contact us at help@theunitedeffort.org.